robbintt/outlines/references/html5-game-dev.md

 ## Trajectory

 1. Package someone else's game for iOS with Phonegap (or Cordova) just to see it happen.
+1. I plan to use the default `phonegap hello world` app to test this out.
 1. Make modifications to the game and package again to iOS.